akhaladok/micrometer-tips/index.md

-[Micrometer](https://micrometer.io/) is an application metrics facade which is widely used and adopted by N26 teams.
+[Micrometer](https://micrometer.io/) is a metrics facade for JVM-based applications which is widely used and adopted by N26 teams.
 It goes with a plenty of instrumentations for various metric backend datastores, bindings to different components of your services and is a default metrics collector in Spring Boot 2.x.